hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 At a minimum this includes:
 1. Merging SNP and INDEL output
 2. Renaming samples from NORMAL and TUMOR to names consistent with AMBER/COBALT/PURPLE
 3. Generating the AD field from Strelka's AU,GU,TU,CU,TIR and TAR fields.
-The PURPLE jar contains a tool to do (demonstrated below).
+The PURPLE jar contains a tool to do this as demonstrated below.

 The resultant pipeline might look something like this: